 Working Papers

-"Beyond Firm Characteristics: Forecaster Heterogeneity Explains a Large Portion of Over and Underreaction", with C. Frydman and M. Kilic, 2025.
+"Beyond Firm Characteristics: Forecaster Heterogeneity Explains a Large Portion of Over and Underreaction", with C. Frydman and M. Kilic, Journal of Finance: Insights and Perspectives, 2026, conditionally accepted.

-"Sample Size Neglect and Biases in Beliefs: Evidence from the Field", with R. Kozhan and C. Mavis, 2025.
+"Sample Size Neglect: Evidence from the Field", with R. Kozhan and C. Mavis, 2025.
+New Version.

 “Do Borrowers Exploit Credit Card Default as Insurance?
-A New Test of Opportunistic Borrowing”, with N. Lyman, M. Pagel and N. Stewart, 2025.
+A New Test of Opportunistic Borrowing”, with N. Lyman, M. Pagel and N. Stewart, 2025 (scheduled for presentation at the 2026 AFA).

 Abstract: Credit card delinquencies and default may be a form of insurance for poorer households.
 This brings about potential for moral hazard: do credit card holders borrow opportunistically prior to defaulting on their credit card debt?
 To answer this question, we look at borrowers who go delinquent on multiple credit cards simultaneously, with some of them eventually being charged off.
 To control for all unobserved time-variant borrower-specific factors that influence delinquency and default, we use borrower-by-billing-cycle (year-month) fixed effects.
 We find no evidence that users borrow more or repay less on the delinquent cards that are ultimately charged off versus those that are not.
 We then show in a structural model that agents must believe that the sensitivity of default penalties to the borrowed amounts are very large.
 This is not consistent with, first, low recovery rates in the debt collection market, and second, additional evidence showing that the defaulted debt amounts have no impact on credit scores, limits, or APRs.
 (SSRN)